nftcdn/support.nftcdn.io/README.md

 ![asset1cf4y9alel09d4xzheqcjn29mrla8f3k8pnzrdf](https://asset1cf4y9alel09d4xzheqcjn29mrla8f3k8pnzrdf.preview.nftcdn.io/image?size=256)

 ***Note:***
-*For now, on-chain and SVG images are returned as is.
-They will very likely be rasterized and rescaled too for the public release.*
+*For now, SVG images are returned as is.
+They will be rasterized and rescaled in the coming weeks.*

 ## /metadata